devtron-labs/devtron/docs/user-guide/use-cases/connect-django-with-mysql-database.md

 Go to mysite/settings.py.

 The `settings.py` contains the configuration for your SQL database.
-Make sure the configurations in `settings.py` matches the configurations of the mysql Helm Chart, that you have deployed in Step 1.
+Make sure the configurations in `settings.py` matches the configurations of the MySQL Helm Chart, that you have deployed in Step 1.

 ```python
  DATABASES = {